 Some games just don a near-perfect formula of simplicity.
 They do not play out to be complex at all but also do not have anything to do with boring, monotonous gameplay mechanics.
 This is what sums up Resident Evil 4 perfectly.
 In essence, its gameplay at a core level is utterly simplistic.
 You aim and shoot and you cannot even move while doing that.

 However, there is a wide variety of weaponry that Leon will manage to pick up or purchase from the ever-famous merchant as he treads along the storyline.
-Still, there isn’t much that the gameplay of Resident Evil 4 has going for itself, and we’re not sure how it manages to turn out so good that way.
+Still, there isn’t much that the gameplay of Resident Evil 4 has going for itself, and we’re not sure how it manages to turn out so well that way.
 Perhaps, it’s always the element of surprise that forces you to be excited, not knowing what you’ll find just around the next corner.

 - In terms of visuals, Resident Evil 4 has aged like fine wine over the years.